pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 Now we have our boilerplate in place, we can rapidly start to build out chat features.

-Going forward, we'll break down each feature into indepdendant (reusable, if you want!)
+Going forward, we'll break down each feature into independent (reusable, if you want!)
 React components:

 ![](media/component-structure.png)